When the Registrar removes your company

 If your company no longer exists because of an amalgamation, we remove it from the register on the day we issue a certificate of amalgamation.

-If you don't want your company removed
+If you do not want your company removed

 To stop the removal you must take action within 20 working days.